mdrahmed/networkScanner/README.md

-## AI Agent — Network Scan & Vulnerability Reporter
+## GenAI Agent — Network Scan & Vulnerability Reporter
 This ai agent can scan the network to discover live hosts, identify open ports and services, and surface likely risky or vulnerable findings.

 Key features